 *Information and qualifications subject to change.
 Please review Documentation before submitting applications.
 For questions please call the Nursing Education office @ (210) 486-2055

 Read carefuly through the program Information Packet and complete the Application Packet - both are found in the links below.
-The completed application packet and required documents must be placed in a 9 x 12 brown envelope and submitted in person to the St. Philip’s College Nursing Education Department.
+The completed application packet and required documents must be placed in a 9 x 12 brown envelope and mailed to the St. Philip’s College Nursing Education Department.

 St. Philip’s College